nayeonk/itpwebdev/notes-and-assignments/notes/404/overview.md

 ### Libraries

 Think of a library as a toolkit.
 You can build a number of things using your tools.
-In this course, we will dig deeper into the popular JavaScript library jQuery that abstracts away browser differences when writing
-JavaScript so that you can focus on writing your site / application.
+In this course, we will dig deeper into the popular JavaScript library jQuery that abstracts away browser differences when writing JavaScript so that you can focus on writing your site / application.
 We will also explore libraries like Handlebars and Underscore for client-side templating.

 ### Frameworks

 You might hear the term framework and library used interchangably, but technically they are different things.
 Frameworks help provide structure to what you are building whereas a library acts more like a toolbox.
 You can think of jQuery as a library because it provides the tools necessary to manipulate the DOM and make AJAX requests without having to worry about browser inconsistencies.
 It is very easy to write unstructured JavaScript / jQuery.
 You can create a JavaScript file and start writing code just to make things work.
 But what happens when this code grows to 300+ lines long?
 Having structure in your JavaScript is important for maintainability and scalability.
 We will explore several techniques and design patterns that will help provide some structure to your JavaScript.
-Then we will explore an actual JavaScript framework, Backbone.js.
+Then we will explore an actual JavaScript framework.

 ### Design Patterns